 Americans shouldn’t be jailed for peaceably asking public officials a question.
 But that is what officials in Laredo, Texas did to Priscilla Villarreal.
-FIRE is stepping in to defend Priscilla’s First Amendment rights and the rights of all Americans to ask public servants for information.
-And what’s more, to help ensure public officials who violate essential First Amendment rights are held accountable.
+FIRE is stepping in to defend Priscilla’s First Amendment rights and the rights of all Americans to ask public servants for information and to ensure public officials who violate essential First Amendment rights are held accountable.

 Priscilla is a citizen journalist who has gained a loyal following on social media because of her unfiltered reporting on local matters, including police and government conduct (and misconduct).
 Desperate to silence her, local officials dug up a statute—never used by local authorities in the law’s 23-year history—to arrest Priscilla for asking a police officer to confirm information she had already received from other sources.